Subgroup induction property for branch groups: Subgroup induction property for groups

-\begin{lemma} Let $H < G$ be a finitely generated subgroup of type~\ref{item:HNotInStab} (according to the classification of Lemma~\ref{lemma:ClassificationSubgroups}).
+Thus, in all cases, $\varphi_v(\Stab_H(v))$ can be generated by elements of $b$-length at most $\frac{3M}{2}$, which concludes the proof. \end{proof} \begin{lemma} Let $H < G$ be a finitely generated subgroup of type~\ref{item:HNotInStab} (according to the classification of Lemma~\ref{lemma:ClassificationSubgroups}).
 If $H$ is generated by elements of $b$-length at most $M$, then for every $w\in \level{2}$, the subgroup $\varphi_w(\Stab_H(w))$ is generated by elements of $b$-length at most $\frac{3M+2}{4}$. \end{lemma} \begin{proof} If $M=0$, then we must have either $H=\{1\}$ or $H=\gen{a}$.
 Since $H$ is of type~\ref{item:HNotInStab}, the first case is impossible, and in the second case, we have $\varphi_w(\Stab_H(w))=\{1\}$ for all $w\in \level{2}$.
 As the trivial subgroup is generated by elements of $b$-length at most $0$, the result holds in this case.
 Therefore, for the rest of the proof, we may suppose that $M\geq 1$.